-- Pants must be in traditional office cut and color, i.e. chinos, and cargo-style.
-Blue Jeans are not dress code in Option A. (Boys & Girls) - · Skirts, jumpers, and dresses must be of a modest length (near knee length).

-Dresses must be worn with sleeves while at school.
-(Girls only) - · Dress shorts must be traditional cut and of a modest length (near knee length).
-(Boys & Girls) - · Leggings may be worn under skirts, dresses, or jumpers but not alone, as pants.
+- Pants must be in traditional office cut and traditional, solid color, i.e. chinos and cargo-style.
+Blue jeans and camo are not standard dress code.
+(Boys & Girls) - $\cdot$ Skirts, jumpers, and dresses must be of a modest length (near knee length). - Dresses must be worn with sleeves while at school.
+(Girls only) - Dress shorts must be traditional cut and of a modest length (near knee length).
+(Boys & Girls) - · Leggings and spandex may be worn under skirts, dresses, or jumpers but not alone, as pants.

-Belts.
-Shoes.
-Accessories
+Belts, Shoes, Accessories

-- · All items must be moderate and understated. - · Only girls may wear earrings; no other body piercings.
-(Boys & Girls) - · No beach-type flip-flops, shower-type shoes, or stiletto-type heels may be worn. - · Hats and sunglasses may not be worn in the building. - Only natural looking makeup is permitted.
+- All items must be moderate and understated. - Only girls may wear earrings; no other body piercings.
+(Boys & Girls) - No stiletto-type heels or beach-type/shower-type shoes may be worn (i.e. flip-flops, slides, Crocs, etc.). - · Hats and sunglasses may not be worn in the building. - Only natural looking makeup is permitted.
 (Girls only)